-Once you've enjoyed the pleasure of Old Town for a couple days its time for some beach life.
+Once I enjoyed the pleasure of Old Town for a couple days it was time for some beach life.
 And I mean secluded beach life.
 The kind you search for.
 If you've packed more than a comfortably mobile case you'll need to down size.
-You'll be catching the local bus bright and early to Boca de Tomatlan.
-From here you'll be taking a water taxi to a very special place: Yelapa.
+I'd be catching the local bus bright and early to Boca de Tomatlan.
+From here I took a water taxi to a very special place: Yelapa.

 Go before it becomes anything else.
 I wont go into detail so as to leave it to you to find as I did.
 I will however say stay in the village.
 Its very tempting to stay on the beach stretch but its a trek to enjoy the evening in the village.
 Maybe do both.
 And just really, really enjoy.
 I've been all over the world now and I loved it.

 Its one of those hard-to-leave scenarios as you pull away in the water taxi.
 Its a beautiful ride.
 But that's not it!
 There is still one more piece to this gem of an itinerary.
-Your heading back for your final sunset dinner, and stay if you choose, at Grand Miramar.
-Your finale champagne dinner overlooking the PV coast.
-Your leather slip ons fit in nicely at this point.
+I was heading back for the finally sunset dinner, and stay if you choose, at Grand Miramar.
+A finale champagne dinner overlooking the PV coast.
+My leather slip ons fit in nicely here.

 ProTip: Yelapa is also a great spot for water tours.
 Considering fishing and eating your dinner fresh that evening.
 Or getting out to Playa Escondida.